JDLeongomez/JDL_website/content/en/authors/daniela-martinez-franco/_index.md

 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
 - Former Undergraduate Students
+- Research Assistants
 ---

+Daniela is a trainee researcher at [***EvoCo**: Laboratorio de Evolución y Comportamiento Humano*](/en/team/), and *ad honorem* lecturer at the [Facultad de Psicología](https://www.unbosque.edu.co/psicologia) of the [Universidad El Bosque](https://www.unbosque.edu.co/) in Bogota, Colombia.

+She is a psychologist from [Universidad El Bosque](https://www.unbosque.edu.co/) and is doing a master's degree in Human Resource Development at [Da Vinci University](https://udavinci.edu.mx/).
+I supervised her research work between 2021 and 2022, while she was completing her undergraduate studies.
+Since joining the lab, she has been supporting various research processes.

 ## **Research project**